Wallet3/Wallet3-Desktop/README.md

 Wallet 3 utilizes the latest macOS security features to protect users.
 The private key is stored in the keychain which is secured by Secure Enclave, inaccessible to anyone other than the user.

 Wallet 3 **DO NOT** trust users' desktop environment.
-After Wallet 3 is launced,  the app creates a secure pipline for inter-process communication.
+After Wallet 3 is launchd,  the app creates a secure pipline for inter-process communication.
 And no sensitive data will be resident in the memory.

 ### About hardware wallet